Prescription Drug Coverage with TRAIL

 Part D Coverage Stages

-Since the TRAIL prescription drug coverage is considered a Medicare Part D plan, the member’s cost for prescription drugs under the TRAIL Program must follow the Medicare Part D drug coverage ‘stages.’
+Since the TRAIL prescription drug coverage is a Medicare Part D plan, the member’s cost for prescription drugs under the TRAIL Program must follow the Medicare Part D drug coverage ‘stages.’
 There are four drug payment stages: Annual Deductible, Initial Coverage, Coverage Gap and Catastrophic Coverage.
 Unlike a standard Part D plan in which the retiree is required to pay a percentage of the full retail cost of the drug, State members enrolled in the TRAIL Medicare Advantage Program pay only the plan’s standard copayment through the Initial Coverage and Coverage Gap stages (Coverage Gap is also referred to as the ‘Donut Hole’).
 Paying only the standard copayment through the Coverage Gap is a valuable benefit for TRAIL members.
-Once you reach the Catastrophic Coverage stage (i.e., your “true out-of-pocket” costs, also referred to as “TrOOP,” for your prescription drugs during the plan year reaches $4,850), you will pay either a small copayment or will have a cap applied that will limit your prescription drug costs.
+Once you reach the Catastrophic Coverage stage (i.e., your “true out-of-pocket” costs, also referred to as “TrOOP,” for your prescription drugs during the plan year reaches $5,000), the member will pay either a small copayment or 5% coinsurance that is capped to limit a member's out-of-pocket costs.
 TRAIL copayments and prescription caps (caps apply once you are in the Catastrophic Coverage stage) are listed in the charts on pages 18 and 19 of the TRAIL Decision Guide